 I propose that from now on, any chef who decides to charge $20 for their mediocre mac&cheese by dousing it in this chemi-crap or every caterer who thinks their quail eggs just don't taste fancy enough should be forced to spend 8 hours in a warm room with an open bottle of the nasty stuff.

 Am I being snobby about this?
 You bet I am.
 Truffles are snob food, by definition, and their attempted democratization was one of the largest culinary crimes ever committed.
 I'm happy that most of the world has realized this, and implore the last few stragglers to just put down the bottle once and for all.

 Ed Levine's got a line of unknown origin he's been carrying around that to me, pretty much sums it up: "Comparing truffle oil to real truffles is like comparing sniffing dirty underwear to having sex."

 I couldn't agree more.

-I just got tipped off to this article by Daniel Patterson (EDIT: article originally misidentified author as David Patterson) in the Times from 2007, a thoroughly more academic, less off-the-hilt, and much better written article on the same subject.
+This article by Daniel Patterson (EDIT: article originally misidentified author as David Patterson) in the New York Times from 2007 is a thoroughly more academic, less off-the-hilt, and much better written article on the same subject.
 I suggest reading it!